 Contemporary American Painter, Muralist, and Designer

-Xavi Panneton is an artist with an evolving aesthetic where abstract, graffiti, and visionary art meets modern design.
+Xavi Panneton, born 1977, is an artist with an evolving aesthetic where abstract, graffiti, and visionary art meets modern design.
 He approaches his craft with a unique perspective made possible by his history of creating works across many genres.
 He is presently utilizing experimental processes that embrace both technology and mixed media to advance abstract expressionism for the 21st century.

 First immersed in the Washington DC graffiti and skateboarding scene of the early 90s, Xavi moved to California at the age of 19 to become an in-house fashion designer and graffiti artist for JNCO Jeans.
 He is among the originators of the West Coast world of Visionary Art.
 At this time, his work is focused primarily on abstract modernism and architectural murals.

 With his passion for artistic expression in many forms, including fashion and sculpture, Xavi’s work can best be described as colorful, graphic, and emotional.
 His mesmerizing patterns and alternating use of hard and soft lines generate a sense of vibration and have been known to evoke meditative states.
 Through masterfully-executed compositions of novel shapes, patterns, and symmetries, Xavi aims to connect with viewers in a world of simple beauty, light, and harmony.